 After you’ve developed a history of using your secured credit card responsibly you can either ask to be moved to an unsecured credit card or apply for a new unsecured credit card and close the secured card.
 In either case, providing you have met your financial obligations on the secured card, you’ll get your deposit back.

 Discover it® Secured

 Although there is no single best credit card to help you build credit, I found several good options that are available.
-One option for a card that can be used to help with your credit-building is the Discover it® Secured Card – No Annual Fee card.
+One option for a card that can be used to help with your credit-building is the Discover it® Secured card, which has no annual fee.
 Your Secured Credit Card requires a refundable security deposit up to the amount Discover can approve of at least $200, which will establish your credit line.
 Be prepared as you will need to include your bank information at the same time you submit your security deposit.
 Starting at 8 months, Discover will have automatic monthly reviews to see if you can be transitioned to an unsecured line of credit, in other words, to an account that does not require a security deposit.
 Keep in mind that these reviews are across all of your credit cards and loans – Discover as well as other lenders and credit card issuers – and are based on your credit management.

-The Discover it® Secured Card – No Annual Fee has two additional advantages over some of the other secured credit cards.
+The Discover it® Secured has two additional advantages over some of the other secured credit cards.
 First, like all Discover cards, it has no foreign transaction fees, so you won’t pay a 3-5% premium when you use your credit card for purchases made outside of the United States, including Mexico and Canada.